jminardi/syncnet/README.md

 You can find more detail on my [website](http://jack.minardi.org/software/syncnet-a-decentralized-web-browser/).

+SyncNet is experimental, no security auditing has been done.
+Only use it if you know what you are doing.

 Requirements
 ------------
 * [enaml](https://github.com/nucleic/enaml) - enaml is used as the UI framework